 file:lines ().
 Returns an iterator function that, each time it is called, returns a new line from the file.
-Therefore, the construction for line in file:lines() do body end will iterate over all lines of the file.
+Therefore, the construction will iterate over all lines of the file.
 (Unlike io.lines, this function does not close the file when the loop ends.)